 Things to DO

-The best way to go “behind the gates” of the Montecito’s magnificent residences is on guided tours of Lotusland and Casa De Herrero.
-Both are open to the public with advanced reservations.
-Lotusland is all about the gardens with its collection of 3,000 plants, whereas the National Historic Landmark Casa Del Herrero is a showcase of 1920s-era design and architecture.
+The best way to go “behind the gates” of Montecito’s magnificent residences is on guided tours of Lotusland and Casa De Herrero.
+Both properties are open to the public for guided tours with advance reservations.
+The National Historic Landmark Casa Del Herrero is a showcase of 1920s-era design and architecture, while Lotusland is all about the gardens with its collection of 3,000 plants.

 The beaches are another top draw, from Butterfly and Hammonds to Miramar.
 Hiking is a quintessential Montecito “do,” with varying levels of difficulty and duration between Cold Spring Trail, Hot Springs Canyon, San Ysidro Trail and Tangerine Falls.
 The Vedanta Temple is a peaceful spot for meditation and a stroll.
 The photogenic Our Lady of Mount Carmel Church was established in the 1800s and looks like something straight out of a movie set.
 The Spa at Four Seasons Resort The Biltmore Santa Barbara welcomes day visitors and hotel guests alike for pampering treatments.
 Taste local vintages at the Folded Hills tasting room on Coast Village Road, where you can choose between a tasting flight, wines by the glass or purchase bottles.